Harness Engineering: Environment Design Guide for AI Agent Production

 |---|---|

-| Predictability | Stable results because agent behavior is controlled by environment design |
+| Predictability | Agent behavior is controlled through environment design, making results stable |

-| Scalability | Performance can be improved by upgrading only the harness without replacing the model |
+| Scalability | Performance can be improved by refining the harness alone, without swapping models |

-| Model Independence | Securing competitiveness at the system level without being dependent on a specific LLM |
+| Model Independence | Competitive advantage secured at the system level, not tied to a specific LLM |

-Disadvantages and Precautions
+Disadvantages and Caveats

-| Item | Content | Response Plan |
+| Item | Detail | Mitigation |

 |---|---|---|

-| Design Complexity | The harness itself increases engineering complexity | Start with 2-agents and scale as needed |
+| Design Complexity | The harness itself increases engineering complexity | Start with 2 agents and expand as needed |

-| Garbage Accumulation | Dead code and unnecessary files generated by the agent | Regular garbage collection routines are essential |
+| Garbage Accumulation | Dead code and unnecessary files generated by agents | Regular garbage collection routines are essential |

-| Burden of Context Design | Must structure the information the agent accesses | Start with refining CLAUDE.md, ADR, and OpenAPI specifications |
+| Context Design Overhead | Information the agent accesses must be structured | Start by organizing CLAUDE.md, ADRs, and OpenAPI specs |

-| Excessive Control Flow | Complex conditional branching confuses the agent | Adherence to Atomic Tool Design Principles |
+| Excessive Control Flow | Complex conditional branching can confuse agents | Follow the atomic tool design principle |

 The Most Common Mistakes in Practice

-- Context Audit — Run
+- Context audit — Run

-git grep -r "TODO\|FIXME\|slack.com\|notion.so"in the terminal to find knowledge links that have gone outside the codebase.
-Also open the team onboarding documentation and move all items that say "you have to ask them directly" into/docs. - Create IMPACT Checklist — Apply the 6 IMPACT items to the agent currently in use to identify any gaps.
-In particular, if Authority is empty, start by defining the list of files that the agent must not touch.
+git grep -r "TODO\|FIXME\|slack.com\|notion.so"in your terminal to find knowledge links that have escaped the codebase.
+Also open your team onboarding docs and move every item marked "ask someone directly" into/docs. - Write the IMPACT checklist — Apply the 6 IMPACT elements to the agents you're currently using and find the gaps.
+If Authority is blank, start by defining the list of files the agent must never touch.

 - Harness engineering: leveraging Codex in an agent-first world | OpenAI